-Finding: The landlord served the notice personally to the tenant on the day after it was issued.
-Personal service is permitted by section 35(2)(a) of the Act.
+Finding: The landlord served the notice by registered mail on 07 July 2022.
+Service by registered mail is permitted by section 35(2)(e) of the Act.

-16. Accordingly, I find that the section 18 Termination Notice issued to the tenant on 18 August 2022, is a valid notice because it meets all requirements under the Act and it was also properly served.
+17. Accordingly, I find that the Section 18 Termination Notice served to the tenant on 07 July 2022, is a valid notice because it meets all requirements under the Act and it was also properly served.